 With such high prices for electricity and little control over how much the utilities charge, Connecticut electric customers needed a way to have the ability to save on some aspect of their electric bill.
 This is where electricity deregulation comes into play.

 Connecticut began restructuring its electric market in the mid-90s, with electric choice becoming available for commercial and industrial businesses in 1998 and residents and small businesses in 2000.
 Since then, numerous retail electricity providers have entered the market, offering lower electric rates than default utilities.

-The first step to choosing retail electricity provider is to view your list of options.
-Since there are dozens of providers that serve the state, we’ve created a FREE Compare & Switch Tool that minimizes time consuming work.
-Simply scroll to the top of the page, type in your zip code, and view a list of the best rates and plans from reliable providers in your area.
+To compare all of these Connecticut electricity providers, we’ve created a FREE Compare & Switch Tool that allows you to compare electricity rates and switch your electricity providers in under a minute.
+Simply go to the right side of the page, type in your zip code, and view a list of the best rates and plans from reliable providers in your area.